The isomorphism problem for large-type Artin groups: Introduction.

-The paper is organised as follows.
-In Section 2 we recall the definition of the Deligne complex, and we introduce various algebraic and geometric tools and notions about parabolic subgroups, normalisers, and dihedral Artin subgroups, that will be used through the rest of the paper.
-Section 3 is dedicated to an in-depth study of the centralisers of hyperbolic elements of $A_{\Gamma}$, and to the action of these centralisers of the minset of the corresponding hyperbolic elements.
-This section will be a central tool into studying the dihedral Artin subgroups of $A_{\Gamma}$ in the next Section.
-In Section 4, we find a way to describe all dihedral Artin subgroups of $A_{\Gamma}$ explicitly, and we find a way to differentiate the dihedral Artin subgroups that correspond to type $2$ vertices of $X_{\Gamma}$ from those that don't.
-This allows to recover Theorem C. In section 5, we use the strategy detailed earlier to reconstruct the Deligne complex in a purely algebraic manner.
-Finally in Section 6, we use this algebraic description of the Deligne complex to recover Proposition D, Theorem A and Theorem B.
+\textbf{Organisation of the paper:} In Section 2 we consider $2$-dimensional Artin groups.
+We recall the definition of the Deligne complex, and we introduce various algebraic and geometric tools and notions about standard trees, normalisers, parabolic subgroups and dihedral Artin subgroups, that will be used throughout the rest of the paper.
+Section 3 is dedicated to an in-depth study of the centralisers of hyperbolic elements of $A_{\Gamma}$, and to the action of these centralisers on the minsets of the corresponding hyperbolic elements.
+In this section, we will develop central tools that will be used to study the dihedral Artin subgroups of $A_{\Gamma}$ in the following section.
+In Section 4, we describe all the dihedral Artin subgroups of $A_{\Gamma}$ explicitly, proving Theorem D. We also find a way to differentiate the dihedral Artin subgroups that correspond to type $2$ vertices of $X_{\Gamma}$ from those that don't.
+The consequences of this are exposed in Section 5, in which we prove the Theorems A, B and C, as well as the Theorems F, G, H and I.